xiaoyang-sde/knowledge-base/docs/machine-learning/08-perceptron.md

 ## Limitation

 The limitation of perceptron is that its decision boundaries are linear.
-For data sets that are not linearly seperable, the algorithm could not separate the data.
+For data sets that are not linearly separable, the algorithm could not separate the data.
 The feature combination approach could address the problem, but it will increase computation and result in overfitting.